crystallization communications

 The ylaN gene fragment was PCR amplified directly from genomic DNA of S. aureus strain SH1000 with the primers TTGAAAACGGTCGGTGAAG (forward) and TTAAAATATTAAAACTAACATGATCCATAAC (reverse).
 The purified DNA fragment (273 bp) was inserted into a pETBLUE1 vector using an AccepTor vector kit (Novagen).
 The positive clones were confirmed by blue/white selection and colony PCR and the extracted plasmid was transformed into Escherichia coli Tuner (DE3) (Novagen).
 In order to produce wild-type or SeMet-incorporated YlaN protein, the transformed E. coli Tuner strain was grown either in LB medium or in minimal medium containing 10.5 g l−1 K2HPO4, 1 g l−1 (NH4)2PO4, 4.5 g l−1 KH2PO4, 0.5 g l−1 trisodium citrate·2H2O, 5 g l−1 glycerol, 0.5 g l−1 adenine, guanine, thymine and uracil, 1 mM MgSO4·7H2O, 4 mg l−1 thiamine, 50 mg l−1 selenomethionine and 100 mg l−1 of the amino acids Lys, Phe and Thr in addition to 50 mg l−1 Ile, Leu and Val.
 Growth was carried out at 310 K with vigorous aeration until an OD600 of 0.6 was attained, at which point overexpression was induced with 1 mM IPTG and growth was then continued for 5 h.
 The cells were harvested by centrifugation at 5000 rev min−1 for 20 min at 277 K. Analysis of the soluble fraction by SDS–PAGE showed a large overexpression band corresponding to the expected molecular weight of the protein (10 kDa).

 For purification of either the wild-type or SeMet protein, cells were disrupted by sonication in 50 mM Tris–HCl pH 8.0.
 The cell debris and denatured proteins were removed by centrifugation at 24 500 rev min−1 for 10 min.
 The supernatant was collected and loaded onto a DEAE-Sepharose Fast Flow column (Amersham Biosciences) and the protein was eluted with a linear gradient of 0–0.5 M NaCl in 50 mM Tris–HCl pH 8.0.
 The fractions containing YlaN were combined and 4.0 M (NH4)2SO4 was added to give a final concentration of 1.5 M. Precipitated protein was removed by centrifugation at 24 500 rev min−1 for 10 min and the supernatant was subsequently loaded onto a column packed with Phenyl ToyoPearl650S (Tosoh) and eluted with a reverse gradient of (NH4)2SO4 from 1.5 to 0 M in 50 mM Tris–HCl pH 8.0.
-The fractions containing YlaN were pooled and subjected to gel-filtration chromatography using a Hi-Load Superdex 200 column (Amersham Biosciences) equilibrated with 0.5 M NaCl in 50 mM Tris–HCl pH 8.0 and eluted with the same buffer.
+The fractions containing YlaN were pooled and subjected to gel-filtration using a Hi-Load Superdex 200 column (Amersham Biosciences) equilibrated with 0.5 M NaCl in 50 mM Tris–HCl pH 8.0 and eluted with the same buffer.
 Gel-filtration analysis shows that wild-type YlaN runs with an approximate molecular weight of 20 kDa, suggesting that the protein is predominantly a dimer in solution, although higher molecular-weight aggregates could also be observed, particularly for the SeMet protein.
 Peak fractions corresponding to dimeric YlaN were concentrated to 18–20 mg ml−1 in a VivaSpin concentrator (5 000 Da molecular-weight cutoff) and buffer-exchanged to 10 mM Tris–HCl pH 8.0.

-Approximately 6 mg pure protein was obtained from 2 l of culture, with the purity of the SeMet protein being estimated at greater than 95% as determined by SDS–PAGE.
-The electrospray mass spectrum of the SeMet YlaN protein suggested that the N-terminal methioninie had been cleaved and this was confirmed by conventional protein sequencing.
-Analysis of the molecular weight by electrospray mass spectroscopy further suggested that the selenium incorporation of the sample was greater than 90%.
+of the SeMet YlaN protein suggested that the N-terminal methioninie had been cleaved and this was confirmed by conventional Analysis of the molecular weight by electrospray further suggested that the selenium incorporation of the sample was greater than 90%.2.2.
+Crystallization and preliminary X-ray analysis

 Preliminary crystallization conditions were screened by the hanging-drop vapour-diffusion method using Hampton Research crystallization kits.
 Initial small cuboid crystals were observed using 0.2 M sodium acetate, 0.1 M Tris–HCl pH 8.5 and 30% PEG 4000 as the precipitant.
 Optimization of these conditions led to larger crystals of overall dimensions 100 × 100 × 100 µm from 0.2 M sodium acetate, 0.1 M Tris–HCl pH 8.5 and 20% PEG 4000.
 SeMet crystals with an approximate dimensions 80 × 80 × 80 µm were obtained under the same conditions.